I want to share with you one of the most beautiful experiences that I’ve ever had.

 Once you investigate the true depths of the question, “Who am I?” you come to a fascinating realization: “you” are not who you think you are, what you assume you are, what you have been taught you are, or what you have come to believe you are, and you never have been.
 Why?
 Because all of these things are temporary, passing and transient.

-For the awakening soul, this opens the final door to liberation; from the belief of “I am this or that,” to the realization of “I am.”
+For the soul experiencing a spiritual awakening, this opens the final door to liberation; from the belief of “I am this or that,” to the realization of “I am.”